-Particularly suited to weddings, the Nelson Room and adjoining private Admiral’s Bar can hold up to 200 people, who can enjoy the sumptuous bespoke catering packages and drinks menus.
+Particularly suited to weddings, the Nelson Room and adjoining private Admiral’s Bar would, pre-coronavirus pandemic, hold up to 200 people, with the sumptuous bespoke catering packages and drinks menus available.

 Think linen, white plates, polished wooden floors, and stunning views – this is one of those venues that people will talk about long after the party’s over.